 Why the Top Three Suburbs Lead

 San Leandro (94579) ranks second on yield at 5.4% for a different reason.
-Entry prices have crept up to $890,000 as buyers priced out of Oakland proper move south down I-880, but rents at $3,982 have followed because the same demand pressure applies to tenants.
+Entry prices have crept up to $890,000 as buyers priced out of Oakland proper move south down I-880, but rents at about $4,000 have followed because the same demand pressure applies to tenants.
 San Leandro pulls renters from BART commuters working in downtown Oakland and San Francisco, plus families wanting a house at a price that no longer exists in the inner East Bay.
 It is a long-term rental suburb first: the demand profile is families on multi-year leases rather than tourists, so the short-term rental upside is less of a draw here than the rental stability.

 San Antonio/Clinton (94606) at 5.2% captures the San Antonio and Clinton flats just east of Lake Merritt.
 This is classic transit-and-walkability arbitrage: the ZIP sits between two BART stations, has rebuilt commercial strips along International Boulevard, and offers a $640,000 entry that is roughly half the city median.
 San Antonio/Clinton (94606) is more of a long-term rental suburb with stable tenant demand from the local working population, while Downtown/Lake Merritt (94612) is the suburb most likely to outperform on short-term rental given Lake Merritt's tourism pull and the convention and arena traffic downtown.